supravshr/Images-Labs/README.md

 # Images-Labs
-Images and description of the labs that I have been doing for the CCNA.
+Images and description of the labs that I have been doing for the CCNA from Jeremy's IT lab.